dhmcgrathnl/uahackathon/README.md

 [Blynk Intro Guide](http://docs.blynk.cc/#intro) – Provides basics of what Blynk is, how to setup an account, and how to build a new project.
 You can stop at the “Getting started with Hardware” section.

 [Blynk API Info on Apiary](https://blynkapi.docs.apiary.io/#) - Provides an interactive interface to make api calls against Blynk.
 Once you’ve created an account, and obtained an auth token, you can test functionality here

+### Resources for Arduino

+[Installing Blynk for Arduino](https://www.youtube.com/watch?v=fgzvoan_3_w) - Provides instructions for setting up Blynk with Arduino, and connecting to the internet via USB

 ## Adding Alexa